 Engineers working in this specialty manage natural resources and determine how they should be handled including waste disposal, pollution and flood control.

-Construction managers are desirable for their engineering and leadership expertise that are critical to help ensure building projects are completed on time and under budget.
+Construction engineers are desirable for their engineering and leadership expertise that are critical to help ensure building projects are completed on time and under budget.